Keyri-Co/keyri-auth-core/readme.md

 `$ yarn add keyri-front-end`

+# High Level Objectives

+At the end of the day, the goal of Keyri is to prove to your __SERVER__ that a trusted device (__THE USER'S PHONE__) legitimately gave permission to an unknown device (__A DESKTOP BROWSER__) to do stuff on its behalf.

+This library ties these three things together as safe and easily as possible so you can focus on building your business; not user auth.

 # Hello World App

-If you want to set up a "toy" web-application to get a feel for how everything ties together, do the following:
+If you want to set up a "demo" web-application to get a feel for how everything ties together, do the following:

 ```
 $ git clone https://github.com/Keyri-Co/keyri-hello-world